rohans-github/rohans-github/README.md

 # Hi 👋 I'm Rohan Chadha

 ## 💫 About Me:
-I am a third-year computer engineering student at The Georgia Institute of Technology, specializing in Distributed Systems & Software Design and Information Internetworks.
+I am a computer engineering student at The Georgia Institute of Technology, specializing in Distributed Systems & Software Design and Information Internetworks.
 I am passionate about exploring the realms of coding, machine learning, and building robust applications.

 ## 🚀 What I'm Up To
 I am actively seeking internship opportunities in the dynamic fields of software engineering and product management.<br><br>
-I'm currently engaged in various side projects, one of which involves developing an auto path finder visualizer.
-This endeavor combines my passion for programming and problem-solving, allowing me to explore algorithms and visualization techniques to create a tool that can efficiently map optimal routes.
-Through this project, I aim to enhance my skills while also contributing to the community by providing a useful and intuitive tool for pathfinding tasks.

 ## 🌐 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/chadha-rohan)